-The ASEC analysis team is constantly monitoring malware distributed to vulnerable MS-SQL servers.
+The ASEC analysis team is constantly monitoring malware distributed to unsecured MS-SQL servers.
 The previous blogs explained the distribution cases of Cobalt Strike and Remcos RAT, but the majority of the discovered attacks are CoinMiners.

 – [ASEC Blog] Remcos RAT Being Distributed to Vulnerable MS-SQL Servers